-With the successful completion of the oral examination, a laboratory technician becomes an Accredited Member in the AACD.
+With the successful completion of the oral examination, a dentist becomes an Accredited Member of the AACD.
 The recognition ceremony and presentation of the award will be held at the next annual scientific session.

-Maintaining Accredited Member or Accredited Fellow Member Status
+Maintaining Accredited Member or Accredited Fellow Member Active Status

-The Accreditation process has become recognized as the gold standard in cosmetic dentistry.
+The Accreditation process is recognized as the gold standard by many in cosmetic dentistry.
 It represents an intensely calibrated measurement of those specific clinicians and laboratory technicians that have applied themselves to a vigorous level of examination and evaluation of their skills and knowledge relative to cosmetic dentistry by a jury of their peers.
-The credential is the accomplishment of a single provider and is not necessarily a reflection of the practice or laboratory within which the provider performs.
-The acknowledgement of this credential is beyond reproach and identifies those leaders in the field of cosmetic dentistry.
+The credential is the accomplishment of a single clinician or technician and is not necessarily a reflection of the practice or laboratory within which the provider performs.
+The acknowledgement of this credential is beyond reproach and identifies the achievement of excellence in the field of cosmetic dentistry.

-Although the tribute to these talents and accomplishments are achieved at a single point in time, this proficiency requires continual dedication to education, advances in cosmetic dentistry and excellence in current patient care.
-Because of these ongoing requisites, there are requirements in maintaining Active Status for the protection of the credential.
-The purpose of these maintenance requirements is to assure the esteem and integrity of the credential to the profession and the public at large.
+Although the tribute to these talents and accomplishments is achieved at a single point in time, the board expects the continual dedication to excellence of all Accredited and Accredited Fellow Members.
+Maintaining Active Status assures the esteem and integrity of the credential to the profession and the public at large.

-To maintain Active Status as Accredited or Accredited Fellow, Accredited Members and Accredited Fellow Members must to the satisfaction of the American Board of Cosmetic Dentistry (ABCD):
+To maintain Active Status as Accredited or Accredited Fellow, Accredited Members and Accredited Fellow Members must, to the satisfaction of the American Board of Cosmetic Dentistry (ABCD):